vmware/terraform-provider-tanzu-mission-control/docs/resources/backup_schedule.md

 (Default: False)
 - `included_namespaces` (List of String) The namespace to be included for backup from.
 If empty, all namespaces are included.
-Can't be used if scope is FULL_CLUSTER
+Can't be used if scope is FULL_CLUSTER.
+Required if scope is SET_NAMESPACES.
 - `included_resources` (List of String) The name list for the resources to be included into backup.
 If empty, all resources are included.
-- `label_selector` (Block List, Max: 1) The label selector to selectively adding individual objects.
+- `label_selector` (Block List, Max: 1) The label selector to selectively adding individual objects to the backup schedule.
-If not specified, all objects are included. (see [below for nested schema](#nestedblock--spec--template--label_selector))
+If not specified, all objects are included.
+Can't be used if scope is FULL_CLUSTER or SET_NAMESPACES.
+Required if scope is LABEL_SELECTOR and Or Label Selectors are not defined (see [below for nested schema](#nestedblock--spec--template--label_selector))
-- `or_label_selector` (Block List) (Repeatable Block) A list of LabelSelectors to filter with when adding individual objects to the backup.
+- `or_label_selector` (Block List) (Repeatable Block) A list of label selectors to filter with when adding individual objects to the backup.
 If multiple provided they will be joined by the OR operator.
-LabelSelector as well as OrLabelSelectors cannot co-exist in backup request, only one of them can be used. (see [below for nested schema](#nestedblock--spec--template--or_label_selector))
+LabelSelector as well as OrLabelSelectors cannot co-exist in backup request, only one of them can be used.
+Can't be used if scope is FULL_CLUSTER or SET_NAMESPACES.
+Required if scope is LABEL_SELECTOR and Label Selector is not defined (see [below for nested schema](#nestedblock--spec--template--or_label_selector))
 - `ordered_resources` (Map of String) Specifies the backup order of resources of specific Kind.
 The map key is the Kind name and value is a list of resource names separated by commas.
 Each resource name has format "namespace/resourcename".
 For cluster resources, simply use "resourcename".